apluslms/a-plus/doc/DEPLOYMENT.md

 Bot web servers work well enough and can support Shibboleth authentication too.
 Sadly, combination of NGINX, uWSGI protocol, uWSGI and Shibboleth is not yet tested, but the HTTP proxy version works.

-Aalto University is currently running following combinations:
+Aalto University is currently running following combinations on Ubuntu 20.04 or Ubuntu 18.04:

 * Apache, uWSGI protocol, uWSGI, Shibboleth, uWSGI logs written to a file
 * NGINX, HTTP proxy, gunicorn, Shibboleth, Gunicorn logs written to journald